pauljhp/FinancialModelingPrep/README.md

 - You can instantiate a Ticker class:

-  > from FinancialModelingPrep.ticker import Ticker
+  > from FinancialModelingPrep.tickers import Ticker
   >

   > t = Ticker(`<YOUR TICKER>`) # you either input a single ticker (case insentitive), wrap multiple tickers seperated by ",", or wrap multiple tickers in a List[str]